 - calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack

-If you would like to discuss if your support animal as a potential Emotional Support Animals (ESA) accommodation for housing and/or academic buildings, please contact us!
+If you would like to discuss your support animal as a potential Emotional Support Animals (ESA) accommodation for housing and/or academic buildings, please contact us!

 Service animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.
 Service animals must be fully housebroken, clean, and in good health.
 Service animal users must abide by current city ordinances/laws pertaining to licensing and vaccination requirements for service animals; it is the responsibility of the user to know about these ordinances and laws.
 All users are responsible to clean up after and properly disposing of their animal’s waste and may be charged through Student Conduct for inappropriate animal behavior or facility cleaning fees.
-Students using a service animal on campus are encouraged but not required to contact the DRC to discuss your rights and responsibilities and ways the DRC can support you; employees who bring a service animal to campus are encouraged to contact Human Resources.
+Students using a service animal on campus are encouraged but not required to contact the DRC to discuss your rights and responsibilities and ways the DRC can support you; employees who bring a service animal to campus are encouraged but not required to contact Human Resources.

 Support animals must be approved by the DRC as an ESA prior to entering any BC building, including housing.
 Approved ESAs must be harnessed, leashed, tethered or in a container at all times on campus outside of a student’s approved room in housing.
 ESAs must be fully housebroken, clean, and in good health.
 ESA owners must abide by current city ordinances/laws pertaining to licensing and vaccination requirements for service animals; it is the responsibility of the owner to know about these ordinances and laws.
 All owners are responsible to clean up after and properly disposing of their animal’s waste and may be charged through Student Conduct for inappropriate animal behavior or facility cleaning fees.